Alfa Romeo · Stelvio · 2021

 NHTSA has not published a safety rating for the 2021 Alfa Romeo Stelvio.

-The most commonly reported complaint categories for the 2021 Alfa Romeo Stelvio are structure,unknown or other (1 reports), back over prevention (1 reports), fuel system, gasoline (1 reports).
+The most commonly reported complaint categories for the 2021 Alfa Romeo Stelvio are electrical system (1 reports), fuel system, gasoline,engine (1 reports), fuel system, gasoline (1 reports).

 Yes.
 NHTSA has 6 recalls on record for the 2021 Alfa Romeo Stelvio.
 Scroll up to review the published recall summaries, consequences, and remedies.
 To check for unrepaired recalls on your specific vehicle, use your VIN at nhtsa.gov/recalls.